tf4ong/yolov3-tf2-sort/README.md

 # Current work in progress
 # Yolov3-tf2-SORT
 - A integration of Yolov3-tf2, SORT, RFID read detections for mice tracking in home-cage environment
-- Original inspiration and protype Judge24601 [Github Page](https://github.com/ubcbraincircuits/NaturalMouseTracker)
+- Original inspiration and protype Judge24601 [Braeden Jury](https://github.com/ubcbraincircuits/NaturalMouseTracker)
 - A raspberry-pi based system for offline tracking of mice
 ## Related hardware
-- Code for data collection ubcbraincircuits[Github](https://github.com/ubcbraincircuits/NaturalMouseTracker_rpi)
+- Code for data collection [Alice Xu](https://github.com/ubcbraincircuits/NaturalMouseTracker_rpi)
 ##### RFID System
 - 5 ID-20LA RFID tag readers setup at the custome locations at the bottom of the cage
 - 1 RIFD reader must be positioned at the entrance area (under the tunnel linking the cage and the untracked area)